Legislative Action Committee

 While in DC, it was announced that the bill is nearly complete with Congressional scrutiny and research and will be ready for action with both houses either in the lame duck session after the national elections or shortly after the next Congress is sworn in in January.

-The Corona Chamber’s Legislative Action Outreach is funded through its Annual Grand Prix Monte Carlo Extravaganza and other sponsorships.
+The Corona Chamber’s Legislative Action Outreach is funded through its annual Monte Carlo Extravaganza and other sponsorships.
 If you are interested in assisting, please contact Corona Chamber CEO Bobby Spiegel at work 951.737.3350, email Bobby@MyChamber.org or call his cell phone at 951.733.1836.

 2016 DC Summit attendees representing the Corona Chamber and business community were: Mark and Cheryl Peabody (Peabody Engineering); Jim Brown (Keller Williams Realty); Carolyn Corrao (Waste Management); Yolanda Carrillo (Corona-Norco Family YMCA); Randy and Karen Fox (City of Corona and Corona-Norco Rescue Mission) Elaine and Mark Norland (A Cone Zone); Dean Seif (CARSTAR Allstar Collision, Inc.); Jeff Gibson (Occidental Communications Group); and Bobby Spiegel (Corona Chamber).